tralsesec/AnatomyOfABug/README.md

 ## 📜 Manifesto

-**Anatomy of a Bug** is a weekly research series dedicated to deconstructing the most sophisticated exploits in the wild.
+**#!
+Anatomy of a Bug** is a weekly research series dedicated to deconstructing the most sophisticated exploits in the wild.
 We move beyond the "what" and focus on the "how" and "why."

 Each report follows a strict forensic structure:
 1.  **The Patient:** The target system and its architectural context.